Policy S2: The Requirement for Masterplans or Other Design and Development Frameworks

-Masterplans must address the following issues in so far as they are relevant to the particular development site:
+Masterplans should address the following issues in so far as they are relevant to the particular development site:

 - to respect the scarcity and quality of land by ensuring that individual development proposals contribute satisfactorily to the total jobs intended to be created on employment sites; and

-- to demonstrate that it adds distinction to the City’s landscape and townscape within the site through adherence to the masterplan’s physical design guidelines; and
+- to demonstrate that development proposals add distinction to the City’s landscape and townscape within the site through adherence to the masterplan’s physical design guidelines; and

 - to minimise any impact on views and setting of the World Heritage site and to avoid harm to the amenities of neighbouring areas, particularly in Conservation Areas; and